 Sexual health is frequently an undefined default state, devoid of positive connotations, that describes the absence of infection, cancer, sexual violence, coercion, unwanted pregnancy, or abnormal pregnancy.
 In contrast, when considered from a sex-positive position, the definition of sexual health includes the acknowledgment that consensual, satisfying sexual activity stemming from sexual agency is health supporting and contributes to well-being.

-To support comprehensive sexual health, Envision SRH defines sexual agency and considers that a sex-positive frame embraces prioritizing enjoyable sexual activity and considers it health supporting.
-Sexual agency includes the ability to initiate sexual activity, as well as the ability to say yes, no, and--perhaps most importantly--maybe.
-Envision SRH describes cornerstones to sexual health that entail self-knowledge, including an appreciation of accurate anatomy.
-For example: understanding the clitoral complex and control of pelvic muscles.
-Knowledge of one’s sexual self allows fluency in the language of one’s own arousal and freedom to apply that fluency in partnered and solo sex with agency.
+To support comprehensive sexual health, Envision SRH describes sexual agency as encompassing the ability to: know what one wants; initiate sexual activity; say yes; say no; and, often overlooked, say maybe.
+Sexual self-knowledge stems from understanding accurate anatomy, the clitoral complex, and control of pelvic muscles.
+Knowledge of one’s sexual self allows fluency in the language of one’s own arousal and freedom to apply that fluency with agency in partnered and solo sex.

-In an ideal world, healthcare providers would bring “the science” to interactions with patients, while patients would bring preferences based on their own values.
-In this perfect equation, providers would not contribute their own values nor preferences into counseling, and patients would be free to ask questions free of judgement and bias.
-However, we know that this is not always the case, and Envision SRH believes that this ideal equation is both the goal and the means to achieving patient-centered care.
-The PATH questions were developed by Envision SRH as a way to help accomplish patient-centered counseling, beginning with a conversation that helps a person clarify their own reproductive goals.
+In an ideal world, healthcare providers contribute “the science” to interactions with patients, while patients bring their lived experiences and preferences based on their own values.
+In this perfect equation, patients ask questions free of judgement or stigma, and providers offer care based upon patients' values and resist bringing their own preferences into counseling conversations.
+Envision SRH believes that this ideal equation is both the goal and the means to achieving patient-centered care.
+The PATH questions were developed by Envision SRH as a way to help accomplish patient-centered care, beginning with a conversation that helps a person clarify their own attitudes about reproduction.